 Please see my 2015 article on Consciousness in Scholarpedia, summarizing the empirical evidence (which is often said not to exist... !).

 Christine L. Borgman, Professor & Presidential Chair in Information Studies at UCLA, is the author Big Data, Little Data, No Data ( 2015), Scholarship in the Digital Age (2007) and From Gutenberg to the Global Information Infrastructure (2000), and about 200 other publications in information studies, computer science, and communication.
 She is a Fellow of the ACM and of AAAS; and a member of the Board of Directors of the Electronic Privacy Information Center.

-Dr. Jianye Ge is an Assistant Professor in the Department of Forensics and Investigative Genetics at University of North Texas Health Science Center.
+Dr. Jianye Ge is the Associate Director of the Center for Human Identification and an Associate Professor in the Department of Microbiology, Immunology & Genetics at the University of North Texas Health Science Center.
 His research relates primarily to forensic genetics, bioinformatics, and data mining.
-The software programs he developed have been used by multiple Federal and State government agencies.
-His current research projects include DNA based familial searching, Low Copy Number DNA evidence interpretation, lineage markers, etc.
+The software programs he developed have been used by the Federal and State government agencies to assist in solving criminal cases.